 “Isaac sowed in that land, and in that year, he reaped a hundredfold (Mea Shearim) God had blessed him”(Genesis 26:12)

 According to a tradition, the community originally had 100 gates, another meaning of Mea Shearim.
-Meir Auerbach, the chief Ashkenazi rabbi of Jerusalem; was one of the founders of the neighborhood.
+Meir Auerbach, the chief Ashkenazi rabbi of Jerusalem, was one of the founders of the neighborhood.
 Conrad Schick, a German Christian architect, drew up the first blueprint for Mea Shearim in 1846.
 Mea Shearim, one of the earliest Jewish settlements outside the walls of the Old City, was established in 1874 by a building society of 100 shareholders.

 Haredi Lifestyle in Mea Shearim

 Today, Mea Shearim remains an insular neighborhood in the heart of Jerusalem.
-With its Haredi, and overwhelmingly Hasidic; population, the streets retain the characteristics of an Eastern European shtetl, as it appeared in pre-war Europe.
+With its Haredi and overwhelmingly Hasidic; population, the streets retain the characteristics of an Eastern European shtetl, as it appeared in pre-war Europe.
 Life revolves around strict adherence to Jewish law, prayer, and the study of Jewish religious texts.
-Traditions in dress include black frock coats and black hats for men (although there are some other clothing styles; depending on the religious sub-group to which they belong), and long-sleeved, modest clothing for women.
+Traditions in dress include black frock coats and black hats for men (although there are some other clothing styles, depending on the religious sub-group to which they belong), and long-sleeved, modest clothing for women.

 Mea Shearim Rules of Conduct

 “Modesty” posters in Hebrew and English are hung at every entrance to Mea Shearim.
-When visiting the neighborhood, women, and girls are urged to wear what is deemed to be a modest dress (knee-length skirts or longer, no plunging necklines or midriff tops, no sleeveless blouses or bare shoulders); men and boys are urged to avoid wearing shorts and sleeveless shirts; tourists are requested not to arrive in large, conspicuous groups; and in some of the older signs, even non-Jewish men are requested to wear kippas.
-During Shabbat (from Friday night at sundown to Saturday night at sundown), visitors are asked to refrain from smoking, photography, driving, or using mobile phones.
+When visiting the neighborhood, women and girls are urged to wear what is deemed to be a modest dress (knee-length skirts or longer, no plunging necklines or midriff tops, no sleeveless blouses or bare shoulders); men and boys are urged to avoid wearing shorts and sleeveless shirts; tourists are requested not to arrive in large, conspicuous groups; and in some of the older signs, even non-Jewish men are requested to wear kippas.
+During Shabbat (from Friday night to Saturday night at sundown), visitors are asked to refrain from smoking, photography, driving, or using mobile phones.
 When entering synagogues, men are asked to cover their heads.

 Ultra Orthodox Jerusalem Tour: Batei Ungarin